-Our Board has set the record date as of April 10, 2023 (the "Record Date").
+Our Board has set the record date as of April 9, 2024 (the "Record Date").
 Only stockholders that owned Alignment common stock at the close of business on that day are entitled to notice of and may vote at the Annual Meeting or any adjournment of the meeting.
-A list of Alignment's stockholders of record will be available at our corporate headquarters and principal executive offices located at 1100 W. Town & Country Rd., Suite 1600, Orange, CA 92868 at least ten days prior to June 6, 2023.
-Additionally, instructions regarding how to view a complete list of these stockholders will be provided to you by email after you have completed registration to attend the Annual Meeting.
+A list of Alignment's stockholders of record will be available at our corporate headquarters and principal executive offices located at 1100 W. Town & Country Rd., Suite 1600, Orange, CA 92868 at least ten days prior to June 7, 2024.